k3lyan/NLP/PREPROCESSING/DATA_MANAGER/features_extraction/README.md

-# Pipeline
+# Features extraction
-A pipeline to preprocess given set of documents.
+A pipeline to preprocess given set of documents and extract some of their features.

 ## Requirements
 Download and install [Stanford Core NLp](https://stanfordnlp.github.io/CoreNLP/index.html#download) for French